In memory of my father, Avraham ben Shlomo Zalman, Z”L“

-Chukat prescribes the cure to nihilism and despair.
-It commands us to sing our joy and celebration in and by and of water.
-Though we are left poised, in suspense, at the end of our journey, on the expectant side of the River Jordan, there it is, the water of promise and redemption.
+Chukat prescribes the cure to this nihilism and despair.
+It commands us to sing our joy and celebrate water even in the most parched desert.
+Water is the very gift of the desert, its special miracle, first through Miriam, then Moses.
+Though we are left poised in suspense near the end of our journey, on the expectant side of the River Jordan, there it is, the water of life, promise, and redemption.
 And here we are alive against all odds, ready.
 It’s still too early to have lost all hope.

 Moses himself exemplifies this lesson.
 At the end of his turbulent life, 120 years old, you would think he would be reconciled, even ready, to succumb to death.
 If anyone has earned the right to rest from stony conflict and dismay and disappointment, he has.
 Yet he is still defiant, thirsty for more, and begs God for more life.